la3rence/site/privacy.md

 We use "cookies" to collect information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Website.

+## Third-Party Websites

+Our website uses APIs from github.com, douban.8610000.xyz, and bilibili.com to display information such as videos and details about open-source projects and films.
+We do not share or process any user data with these APIs.

+We may use third-party cookies from these APIs to improve the performance and functionality of our website.
+These cookies may include API-related cookies and other cookies.

+The APIs we use may require us to provide additional information about video content or films.
+If you have any questions about how we use this information, please contact us.

+Our website may also cache comments and likes data from Mastodon, a distributed social network, in order to display related content.
+Mastodon is composed of multiple independent social networks, each with its own domain and privacy policy.

+We do not share or process any user data with Mastodon.
+We only cache comments and likes data from Mastodon.

+Please note that our website may link to other websites that have different privacy policies.
+We recommend that you review the privacy policies of these websites to learn about their data processing practices.
+If you wish to access, correct, or delete your data, please visit the respective service's website to learn more.

 ## Security

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.